-Now, Redwing must draw a line between myth and history and prove herself more than a monster if she is to save both her sister and her home.
+Now, Redwing must draw a line between myth and history -- and prove she is more than a monster -- if she is to save both her sister and her home.

-"Rule uses sharp, lyrical prose to describe a culture with its own gods and monsters, mixing ancient worlds and new technology...
-Rule delivers a funny, exciting adventure for readers ready to move on from doe-eyed heroines swooning over rugged heroes." -- Kirkus Reviews
+"Rule uses sharp, lyrical prose to describe a culture with its own gods and monsters, mixing ancient worlds and new technology... a funny, exciting adventure for readers ready to move on from doe-eyed heroines swooning over rugged heroes."

 The seed of this book was an article on NPR about the book Wicked Plants by Amy Stewart.
 I wanted to write *something* that involved a poison garden, so that's where The Hidden Twin began.
 In the final book, the poison(ish) garden has only a small (but vital!) role in the plot.